devonfarrell/Final_Movie_Project/README.md

 IMBD Movie Database
 source: https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset.

 IMDb movie database that houses the records of over 90,000 movies originating from the 1800s.
 This data is in a csv format and the movies and ratings files were used.
+Both the IMDb movies csv and IMDb ratings csv were used for this project.

 # Database